LucAAndreassi/Max-imum-Speed/Project 1/Project1DBFOptimization.md

 Success in the competition is purely determined by maximizing the total score, which is a sum of all three mission scores.

 ### Constraints:
+The following constraints define the feasible design space for the optimization and are summarized in the table below.
+They include both competition rules and additional design constraints adopted by the team to ensure manufacturability and computational efficiency.
 #### Rule-Imposed Limitations
 - Wing span, $b \le 6 ft$
 - Aircraft Weight, $W_T \le 55 lbs$